Human Development InitiativeNot Translated

 As individuals, organizations, countries and regions work on advancing sustainability and human development, decision makers need data and metrics in order to set goals and track progress.
 Measures such as the Ecological Footprint and the HDI are critical to setting targets and managing development projects.

-(The UNDP recently began including the Ecological Footprint in its annual Human Development Report.
-Download the report here.)
+(The UN Development Programme recently began including the Ecological Footprint in its annual Human Development Report.
+Download the report here and see page 46.)

-Read the Feature Article on the Footprint in OECD’s DACnews
+Read a feature article on the Ecological Footprint in OECD’s DACnews